CompanyofChampions/CoC/index.md

 >_Dark Souls: Remastered_ and _Dark Souls II: Scholar of the First Sin_ have the same requirements as _Dark Souls_ and _Dark Souls II_.
 Any versions of these games are permitted.

-<h2 style="text-align: center;"> Banned Criteria</h2>

-- Summoning players / NPCs is not acceptable.
-The run will be disqualified if this is done.
-  - This rule doesn't mean you can't do Sirris' or Anri's quest as you are summoned into their world for their quests (these are not bossfights, so they don't count).
-  - Also the case for Biorr of the Twin Fangs vs the Penetrator.

-- Unless required by the criteria for a run, it is not allowed to obtain items before it is usually possible.
-For example, spawning in a boss weapon as soon as you start a normal SL1/BL4 run is unacceptable and will result in a disqualification.
-   - Exceptions:
-     - Ask the server mods for discussion and/or permission if there is the possibility of such.
-     - Normally it is acceptable to use Cheat Engine to give yourself items required for a Legend run.
-	 > Spawning a Soldering Iron before Iudex Gundyr for a Soldering Iron only run is perfectly acceptable.

-- Cheating and cheesing during gameplay is strictly forbidden.
-Enabling iframes, tumblebuffing, kills outside the bosses' arenas, alteration of your stats, breaking the AI so it becomes unable to harm you...
-Any of this, or anything similar, will result in a disqualification.
-Please ask a mod if you are uncertain about what is allowed and what isn't.

 <h2 style="text-align: center;"> Champion of Dark Souls I, II, III | Demon's Souls | Bloodborne | Nioh | </h2>

 **You are required to beat all boss fights - including DLCs - then show proof.**